 In 2016 I interned at Google where I worked on a redesign of the public transit experience for Android Google Maps.
 The primary focus of the redesign was to help commuters understand which transit departures worked best for them.
 Some of the ways we supported this in the redesigned flows included allowing users to filter and compare departures and showing vehicle metadata like accessibility and delays.

 My role in this project was leading the early stage concepting and wireframing through to creating visual polish and redlines.
-Throughout this I worked closely with other designers, PMs, engineers and user experience researchers on the Maps team to ensure that we created and launched the best possible experience.
 Today the new designs are used on phones all over the world in Google Maps.
-Check out my final designs below or see them featured on twitter by @GoogleMaps.
+Check out my final designs below or see them on twitter @GoogleMaps.

 One of the complexities of this project was the number of entry points this workflow had across maps.
 After white-boarding out all of the different flows, I collaborated with UX researchers to understand the user goals and motivations behind each of the separate use cases.
 By doing this, we were able to create a far more tailored experience for each flow to meet the needs each user, whether they are a commuter or a tourist.
 This worked a lot better than the one-size-fits-all approach that we had previously used.